Keeper-Security/terraform-provider-secretsmanager/docs/data-sources/records.md

 ## Performance Considerations

 * **Use UIDs when possible**: Fetching by UIDs makes a single API call with the exact records needed
-* **Titles and patterns require full fetch**: When using `titles` or `title_patterns`, the provider must fetch all records and then filter, which is less efficient than using UIDs directly
+* **Titles and patterns require full fetch**: When using `titles` or `title_patterns`, the provider must fetch **all records in your vault** and then filter client-side.
+For a vault with 1000 records, this means downloading all 1000 records even if you only need 5.
+* **Regex pattern limits**: Each pattern is limited to 500 characters to prevent ReDoS (Regular Expression Denial of Service) attacks.
+Patterns exceeding this limit will cause validation errors at plan time.
-* **Regex performance**: Complex regex patterns may impact filtering performance on large record sets
+* **Regex performance**: Complex regex patterns may impact filtering performance on large record sets, though this is typically negligible compared to the network fetch time
-* **Batch size**: While there's no hard limit, very large batches (500+ records) may experience longer response times
+* **Batch size**: While there's no hard limit on the number of UIDs, very large batches (500+ records) may experience longer response times due to network transfer and decryption overhead

 ## Migration from Individual Records